void-linux/void-packages/Manual.md

 defined (just a package name), the version comparator is automatically set to `>=0`.
 Example: `conflicts="foo blah>=0.42.3"`.

+- `replaces` AN optional list of packages that are replaced with this package.
+Replaces can be specified with the following version comparators: `<`, `>`, `<=`, `>=`
+or `foo-1.0_1` to match an exact version.
+If version comparator is not defined (just a package name), the version comparator is automatically set to `>=0`.
+Example `replaces="foo blah>=0.42.3"`.

+> NOTE: replaces has a quirk in that it doesn't consider new packages that replaces=
+> a installed package if the package that uses replaces= is not installed.
+This makes
+> it unsuitable for transitioning users from a package to another
+>
+> i.e: user has foo-1.0 installed, package bar-1.1 is provided that replaces="foo>=0"
+> xbps will never consider installing bar-1.1 to replace foo-1.0

 - `distfiles` The full URL to the `upstream` source distribution files.
 Multiple files can be separated by whitespaces.
 The files must end in `.tar.lzma`, `.tar.xz`, `.txz`, `.tar.bz2`, `.tbz`, `.tar.gz`, `.tgz`, `.gz`, `.bz2`, `.tar` or